 For most of human history, people have relied on herbalism for at least some of their medicinal needs, and this remains true for more than half of the world's population in the twenty-first century.
 Much of our modern pharmacopoeia also has its roots in the historical knowledge of medicinal plants.

 AD 512 The Greek Herbal of Dioscorides: Illustrated by a Byzantine A.D.
-512. - First reference to Orange Carrot - Dioskorides Codex Vindobonensis Medicus Greacus.
+512. - First known depiction of Orange rooted Carrot - Dioskorides Codex Vindobonensis Medicus Greacus.
 (Austrian facsimiles from 1965, together with commentary - studied at the Royal Botanical Gardens Library, Kew Gardens, England).
 Three "orange rooted carrots" are depicted:

 There are many surviving manuscripts of De Materia Medica after Codex Vindobonensis, an important example being the seventh-century Greek alphabetic Codex Neapolitanus, in the possession of a Neapolitan monastery for many years, and then presented to Emperor Charles VI in 1717.
 It was taken to Vienna and subsequently to the Bibliotheca Nazionale in Naples.
 Some of the drawings in Codex Neapolitanus are thought to be from the same source as Codex Vindobonensis, but are smaller and grouped together on fewer pages.